theQRL/theqrl.org/content/blog/2022/qrl-hackathon-2022-shortlisted-locations/index.md

 slug: qrl-hackathon-2022
 date: 2022-04-13
 author: "Jack Matier"
-title: "Post-quantum secure Proof-of-Stake and EVM compatible smart contract platform to be revealed at the QRL 2022 hackathon"
+title: "Post-quantum secure Proof-of-Stake (PoS) and EVM compatible smart contract platform to be revealed at the QRL hackathon 2022"
 summary: "We are excited to announce that a hackathon event is planned for September 2022 at the end of the summer.
-The most recent network upgrade will be revealed at this event, along with public devnet POS and EVM-compatible smart contract functionality.
+The most recent network upgrade will be revealed at this event, along with public devnet Proof-of-Stake (PoS) and EVM-compatible smart contract functionality.
 Finally, developers and the general public will be able to create and use exciting web3 functionality within the QRL protocol."
 featured_image: header.png
 categories:
   - community